Applying for a Protection Order: Long-term protection against family violence

 When sentencing a person for a family violence offence (other than a breach of a Protection Order), a judge in the District Court can also make a Protection Order if:

 - the judge is satisfied the order is necessary to protect the victim of the offence, and

-Judges in the District Court can also make a temporary protection order against anyone who breaches a Police Safety Order, if the person at risk doesn’t object (see “Police safety orders: Immediate, short-term protection against family violence” in this chapter).
+Judges in the District Court can also make a temporary Protection Order against anyone who breaches a Police Safety Order, if the person at risk doesn’t object (see: “Police Safety Orders: Immediate, short-term protection against family violence”).